-As ever, please wear a face covering, and do not attend if you have a temperature over 37.8 degrees, a new cough or loss of smell/taste.
+Please wear a face covering, and do not attend if you have the following symptoms temperature over 37.8 degrees, a new cough or loss of smell/taste.

 We will be operating a one way system through the buildings and ask that you maintain social distancing.

 Any patients with possible Covid symptoms will be given an appointment at our Winter Assessment Hub in Old Basing.
-This is being run jointly by the practices across North Hampshire and we all take turns at staffing it.
+This is being run jointly by the practices across North Hampshire and all practices on a rotational basis are staffing it.
 It is a very safe environment for assessment so please do not be alarmed if we ask you to go there instead of coming to the practice.
 Further details are on our website.

 Services we can continue to provide